 As they say, in an emergency, put your mask on first, then help others.
 The odd thing is, as Black people, our masks have been ON way too long; allow us this time to take it off, and once again come into the fullness of who we are and what we deserve.

 I am Black.
 I am Beautiful.
 I am Talented.
 I Have Rich History.
-Black Lives Matter.
+Black Lives Matter (in the literal sense).